-As with anything….when you nurture something – invest your time and energy—you are feeding it, developing it and cultivating the very thing you want to create.
+As with anything… when you nurture something—investing your time and energy—you feed it, develop it, and cultivate the very thing you want to create.

 It’s the same with any form of new learning.

-This is why personal development is such an important part of shifting your mindset—to create a new brain, a new you.
+Therefore, personal development is such an important part of shifting your mindset—to create a new brain, a new you.

 Success: How Nature and Nurture Can Help